-While successful modifications to the acyl tail region of autoinducers have been made, modifications to the AHL head group have met limited success.
+While successful modifications to the acyl tail region of head group have met limited success.
 Modifications to the head group are important because the lactone ring is prone to hydrolysis at pH 7 and higher.
 [Glansdorp, F. G.; Thomas, G. L.; Lee, J. K.; Dutton, J. M.; Salmond, G. P. C.; Welch, M.; Spring, D. R., Synthesis and stability of small molecule probes for Pseudomonas aeruginosa quorum sensing modulation.
 Org.
 Biomol.
 Chem.
 2004, 2, 3329-3336.]
 This work relates to non-homoserine lactone-based autoinducer analogs for QS modulation and provides a better understanding of the structural and electronic requirements of the autoinducer's head group.
-Certain of the compounds of this invention are designed as autoinducer analogs for QS modulation in P. aeruginosa.
+Certain of the compounds of this invention are designed as autoinducer analogs for OS modulation in P. aeruginosa.